KillianLynch/local-lab-dev/JSON Duality cloud world/duality-views/duality-views.md

     ```
     ![showing all the movies with the kids genre](images/updated_kids_description.png " ")

 5. Finally, since we made an update via an SQL INSERT statement, let's insert a record via the Duality View.
 We will add a description to the Family genre.
 First, check the current description.
-Run the following code:
+Copy the SQL below and click **Run Statement**:

     ```
     <copy>
-    SELECT GENERE_DESCRIPTION FROM GENERES WHERE GENERE_NAME = 'Family';
+    SELECT GENRE_DESCRIPTION FROM GENRES WHERE GENRE_NAME = 'Family';
     </copy>
     ```
     ![checking for a description in the family genre](images/fam_description.png " ")